 Notice to Pay Rent or Quit

 For non-payment of rent.
-Tenant must pay in full or vacate within 3 days (excluding weekends/holidays).
+Tenant must pay the exact amount of rent due or vacate within 3 days (excluding weekends and court holidays).
+Do not include late fees or utility charges.

 Detailed 3-Day Notice Guide →Notice to Cure or Quit

-For curable lease violations (unauthorized pets, parking violations, etc.).
-Gives tenant 3 days to fix the problem.
+For curable lease violations (unauthorized pets, parking violations, unauthorized occupants).
+Gives the tenant 3 days to fix the problem.

 Notice to Quit (Unconditional)

-For serious violations: illegal activity, nuisance, waste, assigning/subletting without permission.
+For serious violations that cannot be cured: illegal activity, nuisance, waste, assigning or subletting without permission.

 Notice to Terminate Tenancy